goldenobsidian5/You-Think-You-re-Safe/README.txt

 [ == Thank you for choosing death, here's some cool info == ]

+PLEASE NOTE: This pack works best with versions 1.16.5+, if 1.17 says its not gonna work then its LYING.

 HOW TO DOWNLOAD:

 Click this link, and save the file to your /.minecraft/resourcepacks/ folder.
 Make sure to enable the pack in-game and never disable it.